The 802 Challenge is back again every Tuesday in March 2026.

 TALLEST ART GALLERY IN THE WEST

-On the landings of the stairways are murals painted by young amateur artists.
-Invited as part of a project spearheaded by the Alberta Wilderness Association.
+This fun and unique activity provides more than just a great workout.
+The stairway landings feature murals painted by young amateur artists.
+They were invited as part of a project spearheaded by the Alberta Wilderness Association.

-The plaques with each art installation point out this as the “Tallest Art Gallery in the West.“
+The plaques beside each art installation remind you that the Calgary Tower is the “Tallest Art Gallery in the West.“

 It should take less than 20 minutes to reach the top and under 10 minutes to descend.
-Like most great hikes, it is worth it.
+Like most great hikes, it is worth the effort.
+You can climb multiple times during the event.
+Staff simply ask that you exercise patience with other climbers and wait for your turn to re-enter the stairwell

 URBAN LOOKOUTs